chrender/fizmo/README-0.7.txt

  - Configuration files may now use the $(HOME) variable.

+ - In case the "save-text-history-paragraphs" configuration option is set to an integer value larger zero, the specified number of paragraphs from the most recent output are written into the savefile.
+On restore, these are written to the screen, making it easier to get a picture of the saved situation.

  - The default language setting is now no longer determined from the current locale setting but instead always set to en_US.